-Carmichael H,Steward L,Peltz ED,Wright FL,Velopulos CG, Preventable death and interpersonal violence in the United States: who can be saved?
+Carmichael H,Steward L,Peltz ED,Wright FL,Velopulos CG, Preventable death and interpersonal violence in the United States: Who can be saved?
 The journal of trauma and acute care surgery.
-2019 Apr 26; [PubMed PMID: 31045724]
+2019 Jul [PubMed PMID: 31045724]

 Mackenzie MJ,Hiranandani R,Wang D,Fung T,Lang E, Determinants of Computed Tomography Head Scan Ordering for Patients with Low-Risk Headache in the Emergency Department.
 Cureus.
 2017 Oct 9; [PubMed PMID: 29226050]

 Kim du S,Kong MH,Jang SY,Kim JH,Kang DS,Song KY, The usefulness of brain magnetic resonance imaging with mild head injury and the negative findings of brain computed tomography.
 Journal of Korean Neurosurgical Society.
 2013 Aug; [PubMed PMID: 24175023]